How To Change DNS Records

 Host/ Domain: @ Points to : wp-secure-cloudmail04.worldposta.com Priority: 5

-8- Then add the following SPF values (OR TXT in some providers)
+8- Then add the following values

 IMPORTANT: add ALL the records listed above, follow the same steps.